Southeast Asia: European

 European explorers were reaching Southeast Asia from the west and from the east.
 Regular trade between the ships sailing east from the Indian Ocean and south from mainland Asia provided goods in return for natural products, such as honey and hornbill beaks from the islands of the archipelago.
 Before the 18th and 19th centuries, the Europeans mostly were interested in expanding trade links.
 For the majority of the populations in each country, there was comparatively little interaction with Europeans and traditional social routines and relationships continued.
 For most, a life with subsistence-level agriculture, fishing and, in less developed civilisations, hunting and gathering was still hard.

+Europeans brought Christianity allowing Christian missionaries to become widespread.
+Spain, although a European power, sent the most colonists and have sourced a significant portion of them from the Americas.
+This was so, that, Casimiro Díaz once wrote:

+"He (Governor Don Sebastían Hurtado de Corcuera) brought a great reënforcements of soldiers, many of them from Perú, as he made his voyage to Acapulco from that kingdom."